stylekit/stylekit.github.io/_posts/_temp/_2017-06-01_Simplicity.md

 2. Then you add some CSS that use flexbox to position the layout.
 3. Then you add some event handling swift code that reacts to interaction

-Test your app: Does it resize correctly, how does it look in fullscreen, dark mode look good? 👌
+Test your app: Does it resize correctly, does the page transitions work?

 #### SWIFT:
 This is just 1 event Handler for the entire App to test it quickly.
 This isn't sustainable in the long run as you build out the app.
 You can extract the event Logic into other methods.
 Or subclass the Views.
 I.e: `RepoView` you then specify to use this class in the JSON.